ivansmith7795/embedding-model-fine-tune/README.md

 Once tuned, we'll end up with a linear adapter that can be used in conjunction with a pretrained model to produce our domain adapted embeddings.

 The above is a basic example using a small, tunable opensource embedding model which may not yield the best results for your use case.
-For more advanced use cases where better performance is required, the model can be further improved by leveraging a trained ensemble which this repo also includes in the composed_fine_tune.py example:
+For more advanced use cases where better performance is required, the model can be further improved by leveraging a trained ensemble which this repo also includes in the composed_fine_tune.py.
+In the below example, we tune the BAAI/bge-base-en-v1.5 pretrained embedding model and train it using embeddings previously applied to our training data from a closed source model:

 ```python